-To prepare draining when an optional fill and drain kit is available
+To prepare draining when an optional fill and drain kit is available a Fill and drain kit

 - 1 Remove the connection cover from the screw plugs on the front. - 2 Open the screw plug of the upper connection on the front.